Is Wudu the Secret of Pakistan's Success Against COVID19?

 www.riazhaq.com

-India is setting new global records in daily COVID19 cases while neighboring Pakistan has seen a relentless decline in coronavirus cases in recent weeks.
+India is setting new global records in daily COVID19 cases while neighboring Pakistan has seen an unrelenting decline in coronavirus cases in recent weeks.
 This is happening in spite of the fact that both nations have taken similar measures on paper to contain the spread of the novel coronavirus.
 Both have imposed lockdowns.
-Both have required people to wear face masks in public?
+Both have required people to wear face masks in public.
 Then why this difference?
 Is it in the implementation of such measures?
-Or the fact that people in Muslim-majority Pakistan wash their hands before prayers much more often everyday, a hygiene practice highly recommended by public health experts during the pandemic?
+Or the fact that people in Muslim-majority Pakistan wash their hands before prayers much more often everyday with or without soap, a hygiene practice highly recommended by public health experts during the pandemic?
 Or could it be that fewer women in Pakistan participate in the work force?
 Let's examine this difference.

+rubbing action while hand-washing with water, even without soap, kills virus more effectively than hand sanitizers.
+While British urban neighborhoods with large ethnic minority populations make up more than three quarters of England's coronavirus hotspots, the numbers coming from Muslim communities in areas which could be expected to be hard-hit are low.

 In terms of global numbers, there are no major Muslim-majority countries among the most affected by coronavirus, with the possible exception of Iran.
 As of now, the top 5 nations most affected by COVID19 cases are: United States, Brazil, India, Russia and Peru.
 Measuring by deaths per million, the top 5 are: Belgium, Spain, UK, Italy and Sweden.
 Muslims make up a tiny percentage of populations in these countries.